patrik999/stream-reasoning-challenge/README.md

 -   Stop stream generation: `http://0.0.0.0:8888/stop`

 Note that the arguments in `http://0.0.0.0:8888/init` correspond to keys in `config.yaml`.

 Here is an example for the initialization and start of a SUMO traffic stream that sends RDF messages in JSON:

 `http://0.0.0.0:8888/init?streamtype=sumo&templatetype=traffic-json`, then
 `http://0.0.0.0:8888/start?frequency=500&replay=true`

+-   For calling API, there is few ways:
+    -   Call by using `curl` in Command Line Interface: `curl --request GET "<url>"`
+    -   Open <url> on a browser.
+    -   Call by using programming language library such as Python, Java.

 ### Client side